 To proceed with the deployment of a ROSA cluster, an account must support the required roles and permissions.
 AWS Service Control Policies (SCPs) cannot block the API calls made by the installer or operator roles.

-Details about the IAM resources required for an STS-enabled installation of ROSA can be found here: https://docs.openshift.com/rosa/rosa_architecture/rosa-sts-about-iam-resources.html
+Details about the IAM resources required for an STS-enabled installation of ROSA can be found here: About IAM resources for ROSA clusters that use STS

 This guide is validated for ROSA v4.11.X.

-To verify the permissions required for ROSA we can run the script below without ever creating any AWS resources.
+To verify the permissions required for ROSA, we can run the script included in the following section without ever creating any AWS resources.

 The script uses the rosa, aws, and jq CLI commands to create files in the working directory that will be used to verify permissions in the account connected to the current AWS configuration.